dchudz/predcomps/README.md

 Finishing pages:
 - add example in quickstart section to index.
-- examples
 - finish simulated logistic regression example
 - make make diamonds presentable
 - another example, e.g. give me some credit (nice b/c it's logistic)
 - document every function other people would use, with example
 - Transition Plots -- maybe add another way to visualize the same effect, e.g. input vs. delta output? and/or improve the original one (opacity?)